 The children were not to be left out either as givers or receivers of Christmas gifts.
-In 1893 three young girls, Dora Busby, Ruth Barrett and Phillis Sawers, organised a small bazaar on the Saturday afternoon with stall stocked with work made by themselves and gave the proceeds to district visior to be used for the benefit of the poor.
+In 1893 three young girls, Dora Busby, Ruth Barrett and Phillis Sawers, organised a small bazaar on the Saturday afternoon with a stall stocked with work made by themselves and gave the proceeds to one of the district visitors to be used for the benefit of the poor of her district.
 (Cheshire Observer, 30th December, 1893).

 A Sunday School treat for pupils of the Mission Hall in Neston was organised in 1899 by the superintendent, Mr. W. Tranter.
 Tea was provided for about 50 pupils by the Misses Tranter, the Misses Peers and Miss Whitehead and this was followed by recitations and games.
 (Cheshire Observer Sat 14th Jan 1899)

 There was a prolonged spell of snow and frost in the winter of 1878 and Christmas festive season was favoured with the traditional snowy scenes associated with Christmas.
 This was the first appreciable snowy spell for a number of years and one scientific theory that had been proposed to explain it was referred to in the local newspaper.